prplecake/online_actogram/README.md

 ## Description
 Python 3 tool to generate a web actogram from web browsers history files.

-To screen sleep-wake patterns and disorders, all tools require that the user wear an actigraphic device or record themselves a sleep diary.
+To screen sleep-wake patterns and disorders, all such tools require that the user wear an actigraphic device or record themselves a sleep diary.

 The web actogram is the first pseudo-actigraphic tool that can provide an instantaneous estimation of the user’s sleep-wake pattern, aka actogram, by inferring an actogram from the browser’s history.
 This could allow for mass screening of sleep-wake patterns and disorders.